-City of Delray Beach Anti-Lobbying -- To the best of the jurisdiction's knowledge and benefit ti-Lobbying - To the best of the jundiction's knowledge and benefit.
-No indered appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or extempting so influence as officer or employee of any agency, a Member of Congress, an officer or employee of Congress, are nemployee of a Member of Congress in connection with the exampling of any Federal contract, the making of any Federal grant, the making of any Federal grant, the making of any Federal loan, the extension, continuation, renewal, amendment, or madification of any Federal contract, grant, san, or reconstructive agreement. continuation, received, arteriorists, a tribulation of a properties agreement.
-If any funds other than Federal appropriated funds have been baild or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Longress in connection with this Federal contract, grant, dail, or cooperative agreement, it will complete and submit Standard Form I.I., "Disclosure Form to Report Lobbying," in accordance with its instructions; and 10.
+Anti-Lobbying -- To the best of the jurisdiction's knowledge and benefit

+- ti-Lobbying To the best of the jundiction's knowledge and benefit.

+No indered appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or extempting so influence as officer or employee of any agency, a Member of Congress, an officer or employee of Congress, are nemployee of a Member of Congress in connection with the exampling of any Federal contract, the making of any Federal grant, the making of any Federal grant, the making of any Federal loan, the extension, continuation, renewal, amendment, or madification of any Federal contract, grant, san, or reconstructive agreement. - continuation, renewal, amenament, or industriation of any reserts contract, grant, san, or cooperative agreement: If any funds other than Federal appropriated funds have been as didn will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of a Member of Congress, an officer or employee of a Member of Congress in connection. with this Federal contract, grant, inan, or cooperative agreement, it will complete and submit Standard Form I.I., "Disclosure Form to Report Lobbying," in accordance with its instructions; and - 10.
 It will repuire that the language of paragraph 1 and 2 of this anni-labbying certification be included in the award occurrents for all sugawards at all hers (including suggestracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose eccordingly.

-Authority of Jurisdiction -- The consol dated plan is authorized under State and local, aw (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is senking funding, in accordance with applicable HUD regulations.
+Authority of Jurisdiction -- The consol dated plan is authorized under State and local, aw (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is senking funcing, in accordance with applicable HUD regulations.

 Consistency with plan -- The housing activities to be uncertaken with CDBG, HDMS, ESG, and HDPWA funds are consistent with the strategic plan.

 It will comply with section 3 of the Housing and Urban Development Act of 1958, and implementing regulations at 21 CFR Part 135.
 7/9/2019 Signature/Authorized Official Date Shelly Petroha Name Mayor Title 100 NW 1st Avenue Address Delray Beach, FL 33444 City/State/Zip 561-243-7010